+*Note change in presentation from previous DASHs

 DEAL DESCRIPTION

-This Outage Option provides the buyer with protection against the joint event of (1) a forced outage of any of the covered generating units and (2) a spike in power prices in the buyers market.
+This Outage Option provides the buyer with protection against the joint event of (1) a forced outage of any of the covered generating units above a capacity strike of 150MW and (2) a rise in power prices above a level equal to the buyer’s cost of generation plus a variable margin based on a higher than expected heat rate.

-The buyer of this option is Allegheny Energy Supply Company (“AESC”), the unregulated subsidiary of Allegheny Energy, Inc. (AYE).
-AYE is a large regulated electric utility in Western Pennsylvania with a market capitalization of $.
+The buyer of this option is Allegheny Energy Supply Company (“AESC”), the unregulated merchant generation subsidiary of Allegheny Energy, Inc. (AYE).
+AYE is a large regulated electric utility in Western Pennsylvania with a market capitalization of $6.8 billion.
 AESC recently purchased Merrill Lynch’s energy trading operations as well as 1,710 MW of natural gas-fired merchant generating capacity in three Midwest states from Enron North America to add to its existing 220 MW of peaking capacity in Pennsylvania.

 AESC operates and markets competitive retail and wholesale generation in markets throughout the United States and operates regulated generation for its affiliates.
 Including the peaking plants, AESC controls or owns more than 14,000 MW of total generating capacity.

-For the option to pay, two triggers must be hit.
+Two events must occur to trigger a call on the option.
+The first event (the “knock-in event”) is a combined forced-outage of 150MW or greater.
+The second event is the index price of power in the delivery market exceeding the generation cost implied by a 14,000-heat rate (“HR”).
+The key indices are MW Daily’s Day Ahead TVA, CINergy, and ComED indicies, as applicable to the corresponding units (see table below), and the final monthly settlement price on NYMEX for natural gas.
+The strike price per MWh is calculated as a function of [[(HR/1000)*(Monthly NX1 + $.20)] +$2.00], where NYMEX NX1 represents the NYMEX Henry Hub Natural Gas Futures contract final settlement price for such month, $0.20 represents the approximate basis differential to the plants and $2.00 represents the approximate variable cost per MWh for operations and maintainance (“O&M”).
+Intra-day hour settlement will be calculated based upon contractually predetermined factors.
+The transaction will be financially settled.